lanceman2/old_cornet3d/README.md

 wget 198.82.18.138/floor4.jpg ;\
 ```

 and so on.
-We made lots more edits, but that's where is started.
+We made lots more edits, but that's where we started.